blorente/decorat/wiki/stories/the_promotion.md

 The deeply warm smell of freshly brewed caffeine quickly filled the room, making the episode a few moments earlier seem like... well... a bad dream.
 I brought the warm cup to my lips with a bandadged hand as I looked outside the window above the sink.

-Above, below, all around me people were exiting their rockrete hab-blocks and heading down the long staircases, to the mag-train station in Level 80, East Quadrant.
+Above, below, all around me, people were exiting their rockrete hab-blocks and heading down the long staircases, to the mag-train station in Level 80, East Quadrant.
 They were heading uphive, most of them to work in the Grand Archive in some capacity.
 I would be joining them soon enough.

 As I continued sipping my drink, the 08:90 train made its way to the station.
 That was my cue.
 I started getting dressed.